merbashert/BrewDog_Browser/README.md

 ### *Unsolved Issues:*
 I wanted to add the ability to add a beer from the random beer generator to the favorite beer list, but I was worried about breaking the functionality.

-Occasionally a beer description longer than the height of the random box is generated.
-It happens maybe 1 in every 20 descriptions.
-It overflows the box and looks bad, but I didn't want to make the height of the box to compensate for such a rare occurence.